 In the Community

-University of Minnesota Doctor of Physical Therapy (DPT) students have the opportunity to work in several pro bono physical therapy clinics.
-All of these voluntary outreach experiences are offered as a 1-credit, no grade, elective course (PT 6222).
+During the first two years of training University of Minnesota Doctor of Physical Therapy (DPT) students have the opportunity to volunteer in one of two pro bono clinics.
+These voluntary outreach experiences are offered as a 1-credit, no-grade elective course (PT 6220).

 Minneapolis Indian Health Services Diabetic Foot Clinic